 Digital PRs know that an email pitch (especially a subject line) is an important part of grabbing journalists’ attention.
-It’s equally important to create cutting-edge campaigns that help your brand and digital PR strategy stand out from competitors.
+It’s equally important to create cutting-edge campaigns that help your brand stand out from competitors.
 That starts with fresh digital PR ideas.

 So before you pitch another Google Trends map or run your next survey, set some time aside to explore these unique places for inspiration for your next successful digital PR campaign.
 Balancing relevancy and innovation is the key to earning top-tier coverage for your client.